 Regarding the Fund's managed volatility strategy, Fed Global and FEMCOPA will primarily use U.S. equity index futures contracts (a type of derivative) to target an annualized volatility level for the Fund of approximately 10%.
 To implement this target volatility management strategy, Fed Global and FEMCOPA will monitor the forecasted annualized volatility of returns of the entire Fund portfolio, placing a greater weight on recent historical data.
-It is expected that Fed Global and FEMCOPA will take action to manage the Fund's volatility when the forecasted annualized volatility of the Fund's entire portfolio falls outside of a lower (8%) or an upper (12%) band.
-The Fund's strategy of managing volatility to a target range seeks to reduce the expected volatility of the Fund's entire portfolio in high volatility environments and to increase the expected volatility of the Fund's entire portfolio in low volatility environments.
+When the forecasted volatility of the Fund's entire portfolio falls outside of a lower (8%) or an upper (12%) band, Fed Global and FEMCOPA will generally take action to manage the fund's volatility, taking into account current market and macroeconomic conditions.
+The Fund's strategy of managing volatility to a target range seeks to reduce the expected volatility of the Fund's entire portfolio in low volatility environments.
 Fed Global and FEMCOPA believe that the managed volatility strategy may lead to enhanced returns for investors while dampening large swings in the volatility of the Fund's entire portfolio over time.
-To implement the Fund's managed volatility strategy, Fed Global and FEMCOPA will buy equity index futures contracts (the "Long Equity Index Futures Positions") in order to seek to raise the Fund's expected volatility level and sell equity index futures contracts (the "Short Equity Index Futures Positions") to hedge the Fund's entire portfolio and lower the Fund's investments in equity index futures contracts (or other broad-based equity index futures) such that:
+To implement the Fund's managed volatility strategy, Fed Global and FEMCOPA will buy equity index and interest rate futures contracts (the "Long Equity Index Futures Positions") in order to seek to raise the Fund's expected volatility level and sell equity index futures contracts (the "Short Equity Index Futures Positions") to hedge the Fund's entire portfolio and lower the Fund's expected volatility level.
+Under normal market conditions, Fed Global and FEMCOPA will seek to manage the Fund's investments in equity index futures contracts (or other broad-based equity index futures) such that: